benhosmer/getting-started-with-saltstack/Chapter_4_Interacting_with_the_Community.md

 Often these changes will be merged back into the project within minutes or hours.

-There is a a company behind SALT, SALSTACK Inc., but there are no intentions to make the project closed-source or to offer a crippled community edition, and an expensive more feature-rich paid version.
+There is a a company behind SALT, SALTSTACK Inc., but there are no intentions to make the project closed-source or to offer a crippled community edition, and an expensive more feature-rich paid version.

 I've had a few discussions with Thomas Hatch, the original author and copyright holder of SALTSTACK about this.
 He informed me that the enterprise editions will include support as well as much more rigorously tested code.
 It might also be a few months behind the open source version.
 This appeals to enterprise customers, but he has made it clear that he does not intend to wall SALT off so to speak from the community version.